PLAY LIST 2017

 Merle Haggard comprehensively ruined his coolness status in 1969 with "Okie From Muskogee", a song praising the marijuana-free and short-haired citizens of Muskogee.
 Will Oldham succeeds admirably in dragging Haggard's songs in from the cold with beautifully laid-back if not homely arrangements featuring fiddles, banjos, woodwind and some lovely vocals from him and Nuala Kennedy and Cheyenne Mize.
 Customarily classy stuff from the Prince.

-Bonnie Prince Billy, "Best Troubadour
+Bonnie Prince Billy, "Best Troubadour" (Domino)

 Robyn Hitchcock